aabacchus/miktex-kiss-repo/README.md

 of C++ being used, and MiKTeX's build is currently incompatible with it (see the [issue upstream]).
 Therefore, log4cxx has not been updated (yet).

 **This seems to be fixed now. log4cxx has been updated and it all builds for me.**

 ### gettext-tiny
 This package of MiKTeX now uses [gettext-tiny] instead of gettext.
 This is much more lightweight than the GNU version, weighing in at 340 kB compared to 19 MB.
-Of course, it is less featureful, so gettext itself is still present if you want.
+Of course, it is less featureful.
-I'm undecided as to whether to make it replace gettext by name also or continue to have a separate package.
-Let me know if you have any thoughts.

 ## Installation